 While calling is an effective way to lure mature bucks towards you, it will all be for nothing if you get busted by the wind as the buck approaches your location.

 Use HuntWise to check the wind direction and think about your scent drift before you start calling.
-Always be mindful of where you're set up and what direction a buck will likely approach you, as it could be the difference between filling your freezer or going home empty-handed.
+Always be mindful of where you're set up and which direction a buck is likely to approach, as it could be the difference between filling your freezer or going home empty-handed.

 While there are many techniques, tactics, and opinions on how to call in big bucks, these are our tried and true favorites.
 Regardless of the type of call you have, or when you use it, your goal is always to sound as authentic as possible.
 So, use these tips to blend in and stealthily lure your next trophy to you.